albinati/audioSummaryGPT/README.md

     python summarizer.py
     ```

-    This will create a `answers.txt` file in the output folder with the summary.
+    This will create a `summary.txt` and `summary_summarized.txt` files in the output folder with the summary.

 ## Notes

 The transcription and summary quality can be affected by the clarity of the audio and the specific GPT model you're using.
 The Whisper model is used for transcription, and GPT-3.5-Turbo or GPT-4 can be used for summary generation.
 The `.env` file should contain all the necessary configuration.